-WW1 Army Map Artillery Grid System
+WW1 Army Map Artillery Grid System (with examples of Shoots)

 The map below is also contained in my book, For God England and Ethel and gives two examples of artillery 'shoots' carried out by 6 Squadron in its time serving on the Western Front and the way in which enemy positions (or targets) could be recorded by the observer in an aircraft using a common mapping grid system and transmitted by wireless to the artillery on the ground - to an accuracy of plus/minus five yards.
 By flying between the battery and the target, the observer in the aircraft could then watch where the shells fell and transmit aiming corrections by means of a clock code system until the target is destroyed.
 There are many internet sites that explain the principles of the Clock Code, so I won't go into too much detail here.